singerdmx/flutter-quill/doc/migration.md

 ## from 7.0.0 to 8.0.0

-We have refactored a lot of the base code to allow you to customize everything you want, and it allow us to add new configurations very easily using inherited widgets without passing configurations all over the constructors everywhere which will be very hard to test, fix bugs, and maintain
+We have refactored a lot of the base code to allow you to customize everything you want, and it allows us to add new configurations very easily using inherited widgets without passing configurations all over the constructors everywhere which will be very hard to test, fix bugs, and maintain

 1. Passing the controller